populationgenomics/gnomad-browser/browser/help/topics/v4-hts.md

 This same approach can be applied to the filtering allele frequency (FAF) array, '`faf`', by using the '`faf_index_dict`'.

 1. Includes only genotypes with depth >= 10, genotype quality >= 20 and minor allele balance > 0.2 for heterozygous genotypes.
-2. For the HGDP and 1KG subsets in the gnomAD v4.1 genomes, project specified ancestry labels are available in place of gnomAD inferred genetic ancestry groups.
+2. For the HGDP and 1KG subsets in the OurDNA v4.1 genomes, project specified ancestry labels are available in place of OurDNA inferred genetic ancestry groups.
 The HGDP labels are detailed [here](https://science.sciencemag.org/content/367/6484/eaay5012).
 The 1KG labels are described [here](https://www.internationalgenome.org/category/population).
 3. Some downsamplings exceed genetic ancestry group counts and thus are not available for those groups.
-Also, downsamplings are available in the v4 exomes with two stratifications: across the full gnomAD release and across the non-UKB subset only.
+Also, downsamplings are available in the v4 exomes with two stratifications: across the full OurDNA release and across the non-UKB subset only.
 Note that the genomes Hail Table does not contain downsampling information.

-### <a id="annotation-descriptions"></a>gnomAD v4.1 Hail Table annotation descriptions
+### <a id="annotation-descriptions"></a>OurDNA v4.1 Hail Table annotation descriptions

-#### gnomAD v4.1 exomes Hail Table annotations
+#### OurDNA v4.1 exomes Hail Table annotations

 Global fields:

 - `freq_meta`: Allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the '`freq`' array row annotation.
-- `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the '`freq`' array row annotation.
+- `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: OurDNA inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the '`freq`' array row annotation.
 - `freq_meta_sample_count`: A sample count per sample grouping defined in the '`freq_meta`' global annotation.
 - `faf_meta`: Filtering allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the '`faf`' array row annotation.
-- `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency ('`faf`') row annotation.
+- `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: OurDNA inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency ('`faf`') row annotation.
 - `age_distribution`: Callset-wide age histogram calculated on release samples.
   - `bin_edges`: Bin edges for the age histogram.
   - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.